 Outline the techniques for improving care coordination amongst the interprofessional team by limiting the invasivity of surfactant therapy.

-Prophylactic use of surfactant is indicated in the neonates who are predisposed to the development of NRDS.
-These include those who are born before 32 weeks gestation and those with low birth weights (less than 1300 gm).
-In premature infants, at risk for developing RDS, the surfactant administration with brief lung-protective ventilation (followed by extubation to nasal CPAP) has been found to lower incidence of mechanical ventilation, air leak syndromes, and result in a lower incidence of pneumothorax, pulmonary interstitial emphysema and improved survival without bronchopulmonary dysplasia.
-Prophylactic surfactant is also indicated in infants with laboratory evidence of surfactant deficiency (lecithin/sphingomyelin ratio of less than 2 to 1, evidence of lung immaturity on bubble stability test or absence of phosphatidylglycerol).
+Prophylactic use of surfactant is indicated in neonates who are predisposed to the development of NRDS.
+These include those born before 32 weeks gestation and those with low birth weights (less than 1300 gm).
+In premature infants at risk for developing RDS, the surfactant administration with brief lung-protective ventilation (followed by extubation to nasal CPAP) has been found to lower the incidence of mechanical ventilation, air leak syndromes and result in a lower incidence of pneumothorax, pulmonary interstitial emphysema and improved survival without bronchopulmonary dysplasia.
+Prophylactic surfactant is also indicated in infants with laboratory evidence of surfactant deficiency (lecithin/sphingomyelin ratio of less than 2 to 1, evidence of lung immaturity on bubble stability test, or absence of phosphatidylglycerol).
 Surfactant replacement therapy may also be a consideration in other situations like worsening pulmonary hemorrhage.

 The use of surfactant may also be beneficial in case of severe respiratory syncytial virus-induced respiratory failure.
 In this case, there may be an improvement in gas exchange and respiration, contributing to shortened hospital stay and duration of mechanical ventilation.